ukwa/ukwa-pywb/docs/deployment.md

 An additional ptimization is added to allow nginx to serve any static files from the [/static](https://github.com/ukwa/ukwa-pywb/tree/master/static) directory in this repository directly.
-(The above assumes this repository is installed at `/home/ubuntu/ukwa-pywb/`) This is not necessary, but should improve performance.
+(The above assumes this repository is installed at `/home/ubuntu/ukwa-pywb/`)

+This is recommended to improve performance.